F-Fer/UCR-cs152-Compiler-Design-Rust-Compiler/README.md

 - **Lexer**: Tokenizes the input source code into meaningful symbols.
 - **Parser**: Constructs a syntax tree from the tokens provided by the lexer.
 - **Semantic Analysis**: Ensures the syntax tree adheres to the language's semantic rules.
-- **Code Generation**: Translates the syntax tree into an intermediate representation or target code.
+- **Code Generation**: Translates the syntax tree into an intermediate representation.

 ## Repository Structure